Defenses to and Exemptions from Superfund Liability

 - An act of God,

-- Acts/omissions of a third party with whom a potentially responsible party (PRP) has no contractual relationship, commonly referred to as a "third-party defense."
+- Acts/omissions of a third party with whom a PRP has no contractual relationship, commonly referred to as a "third-party defense," or

 Exemptions and Protections from Liability

-Superfund provides several exemptions and protections to liability that are briefly summarized below.
+The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) provides several exemptions and protections from liability that are briefly summarized below.

 - Cleanup Contractors